idempotentiation/mod-worgoblin/README.md

 git commit -m "Add worgoblin patch"
 ```

-Note that you must set `PlayerStart.CustomSpells = 1` in your `worldserver.conf` for the Summon Imp changes to function.

-### 3) Replace the DBC files in your AzerothCore Data directory with the ones provided in [DBFilesClient](https://github.com/idempotentiation/mod-worgoblin/tree/master/data/patch/DBFilesClient)

-Copy the contents of the DBFilesClient folder (mod-worgoblin/data/patch/DBFilesClient) to your AzerothCore Data/dbc directory (defined by DataDir in worldserver.conf).
-I recommend backing up your dbc folder before overwriting these files.

-### 4) Compile and install AzerothCore.
+### 5) Compile and install AzerothCore.

 See AzerothCore's [official documentation](https://www.azerothcore.org/wiki/installing-a-module) for more details about compiling and installing modules.

-### 5) Copy the [patch](https://github.com/heyitsbench/mod-worgoblin/tree/master/data/patch) folder (mod-worgoblin/data/patch) to your Data folder in your WoW client and rename it to `patch-A.MPQ`
+If you applied one of the compatibility patches after a previous installation, you will have to recompile AzerothCore.

 ### 6) Remove signature checks from your WoW executable
 I recommend Windows users to use [this patcher](https://www.wowmodding.net/files/file/283-wow-335-patcher-custom-item-fix/) created by kebabstorm to patch your Wow.exe file (also available from [this](https://github.com/anzz1/WoWPatcher335/releases) GitHub repository).
 I recommend macOS users to download this [pre-patched .app file](https://github.com/benjymansy123/custom-race-ac-12_6_21/releases/download/sig-check/WoW.app.zip), since no easy patcher exists for macOS.